Rayyan-Tariq-Khan/ProfileScorer/README.md

 ## Input formats
 The Abundance sheet exemplifying the input format is provided in the Input folder-

 **Abundances.tsv** - This is the main input file.
-First column should have Protein IDs and rest of the column representing gel slices should have serially numbered headers.
+First column should have Protein IDs, the second should have Gene names, and rest of the column representing gel slices should have serially numbered headers.

 ## How to Run